ESNOG/gore-33/content/agenda/index.md

 - Capacity adaptation – why RETN shifted from 400G to multiple 100G configurations on critical submarine paths, establishing a new rule: 6 routes are insufficient.
 - Building resilient networks – the case for route diversity and alternative terrestrial pathways.

-We will discuss real-time network adjustments, the technical trade-offs in capacity planning, and what NSPs should consider when designing for reliability in an increasingly unstable environment.

 {{% /portfolio %}}